 To be entitled to full registration you must demonstrate that you meet the eligibility requirements for full registration.
-In addition, it is expected that your teaching practice meets the proficient standard within the Australian Professional Standards for Teachers, and demonstrate this by presenting evidence of your teaching competence to a school-based panel.
+In addition, it is expected that your teaching practice meets the proficient standards of the Australian Professional Standards for Teachers and demonstrate this by presenting evidence of your teaching competence to a school-based panel.

-- Have complied with all conditions on your registration, including the Professional Development condition;
+- Complied with all conditions on your registration, including the Professional Development condition;

-- Meet all of the eligibility criteria for full registration; and
+- Met all of the eligibility criteria for full registration; and

-- Have demonstrated your proficiency against the Australian Professional Standards for Teachers.
+- Demonstrated your proficiency against the Australian Professional Standards for Teachers.

 - What is the process I need to follow to transition from Provisional to Full registration?